biorack/magi/README.rst

 .. code:: python

+ repo_location = ''        # path to repo location
  blastbin =      ''        # path to BLAST binary
  refseq_path =   ''        # path to reaction reference sequence library
  refseq_db =     ''        # path to BLAST database for reference sequence library
  mrs_reaction_path = ''    # path to metabolite-reaction-refseq database
  compounds_df =  ''        # path to compounds database
  mst_path =  ''            # path to chemical similarity network graph
  chemnet_pickle = ''       # path to chemical similarity network descriptions

- magi_results_storage = '' # path to where to store magi outputs and blast databases repo_location = '' # path to repo location
+ magi_results_storage = '' # path to where to store magi outputs and blast databases

- # The next 2 lines are only required if you are interfacing with magi_web repo
+ # The next 2 lines are only required if you are interfacing with magi_web
  magiwebsuperuser = ''     # admin username for magi_web
  magiwebsuperuserpass = '' # admin password for magi_web